French farmers clog highways to protest at 'agri-bashing'

-PARIS (Reuters) - Hundreds of French farmers angered by international trade deals and government policy drove tractors along the main highways into Paris on Wednesday, blocking commuter traffic and adding to the social unrest facing President Emmanuel Macron.
+PARIS (Reuters) - French farmers angered by government policies that they say threaten their livelihoods drove convoys of tractors into Paris on Wednesday, obstructing commuter traffic and adding to the social unrest facing President Emmanuel Macron.

-On the A1 autoroute, an artery that links the capital to the north of France and its ports, one group temporarily blocked three lanes of traffic.

-“No rural France without farmers.
-Let us get on with our jobs,” one farmer wrote on his tractor.

-Another in a convoy flanked by police motorcyclists took aim at the president: “Macron, answer us!
-Save farmers.”

-Farmers unions said their members would converge on Avenue Foch, a wide boulevard flanked by some of Paris’ most luxurious properties near the Arc de Triomphe in central Paris.
+Up to a thousand tractors rolled into the city from the north and south, at times blocking motorways and the inner ring-road, honking horns and flying the flags of the two main farm unions staging the protest.

+In the city center, farmers threw hay across the boutique-lined Champs-Elysees Avenue and occupied the lanes headed towards the Place de la Concorde square.
+Riot police urged the farmers to disperse.

+“”Macron, answer us!
+Save farmers,” read one banner carried by a tractor rolling down the A1 autoroute.

-The two main farm unions are staging the protest and demanding a meeting with President Emmanuel Macron to express grievances over policies they say hurt French agriculture, such as the phasing out of the weedkiller glyphosate.
+Farmers’ unions are demanding a meeting with Macron to express grievances over policies that they say are hurting agriculture and threatening their livelihoods, such as the phasing out of the common weedkiller glyphosate.

-“We want to warn everyone that if there are no more farmers in France it has a knock on effect on the French economy,” 29-year-old farmer Alix Heurtaut told Reuters ahead of the protest.
+A food law passed by Macron’s government, which aimed to give farmers a fairer share of profits, has failed to dispel their discontent over modest revenues.

+Agriculture Minister Didier Guillaume defended the government’s record, saying the law would help once it had more time to have an impact.
+City dwellers and environmentalists should stop denigrating farmers, he told Europe 1 radio.

+The protest was similar to a blockade carried out by Irish farmers in Dublin on Wednesday, although the two events were not coordinated.

-Macron, 41, faces growing discontent against his social and economic reform agenda across French society.
+Macron, 41, has faced discontent against his social and economic reform agenda across French society.

 His government last week announced emergency financing in a failed attempt to head off further hospital strikes and has been locked in negotiations with unions this week over pension reform ahead of nationwide transport strikes on Dec.
 5th.